Viiiidaa/game/README.md

 ## Prerequisites and Dependencies

 - Python 3.x: This game requires Python 3.x to function.
 Check your Python version by running python --version or python3 --version in the terminal or command prompt.

+This project has been coded by Vida Khosravani